-Because we bring our dogs (and some cats) into the office here at Trupanion, we have recently compiled a list of basic guidelines for all pet-bringers in order to keep the peace and privilege of bringing our pets.
+Because we bring our dogs (and some cats) into the office at Trupanion, we compiled a list of basic guidelines for all pet-bringers in order to keep the peace and privilege of bringing our pets.
 We were fortunate to be visited by a local dog trainer who gave us some great tips on how to successfully cohabitate in our office, and we’d like to share these tips with you!

 How to introduce dogs

-Dogs that regularly spend time in a certain place, whether it be their home or the Trupanion office, establish that it is their “territory”.
+Dogs that regularly spend time in a certain place, whether it be their home or the Trupanion office, establish it as their territory.
 When a new dog comes along, some ‘old’ dogs may feel threatened that this new dog is broaching on their territory.
 Rather than introducing a new dog in your home or workplace, introduce the dogs in a neutral area.

 Got any tips to add?
 Let us know in the comments!